25 September 2019

-Walk the Mary Queen of Scots Way from Arrochar to St Andrews
+The Mary Queen of Scots Way is a 107-mile (172km) long distance route across Scotland, from Arrochar in Argyll & Bute to St Andrews in Fife.

 The Mary Queen of Scots Way is a 107-mile (172km) long distance route across Scotland, from Arrochar in Argyll & Bute to St Andrews in Fife.
 This long-distance trail runs from coast to coast and links together different places associated with the life of Mary Queen of Scots.

 The Way links with the Cowal Way, the West Highland Way, the Rob Roy Way and the Fife Coastal Path and goes through a variety of scenery, starting from a rugged sea loch, crossing Loch Lomond and traversing its National Park to the hills of central Scotland, ending on a sandy beach on the Fife coast.

 It passes mountains, lochs and waterfalls; castles, hill forts and aqueducts; and is broken into manageable sections which end at welcoming villages and small towns with friendly pubs and B&Bs.
 Compared with other Scottish Long Distance Paths, the Mary Queen of Scots Way is harder than the Fife Coast Path, similar in difficulty to the Rob Roy Way and West Highland Way, and easier than the Southern Upland Way.